applied-knowledge-systems/the-pattern/README.md

         import utils
     from utils import loadAutomata, find_matches
 ```
-(show it to you security architect)
+show it to you security architect.
+This is nessesary because RedisGears doesn't support submission of projects or modules.

 ## In Pipeline 2